jaimeiniesta/openmaize-phoenix/README.md

   * authenticate the user using JSON Web Tokens (JWTs)
   * set the `current_user` variable with the information stored in the token
   * if there is no user, `current_user` will be set to nil
-* Openmaize.Authorize -- used on the `simple_admin` branch
-  * check to see if the user is authorized to access the resource / url
-  * this check is based on the user's role
-* Openmaize.Authorize.IdCheck -- used on the `master` branch
-  * perform the Authorize check and then check that the id matches the current user id

 ## Installation